osrg/gobgp/docs/sources/filter-detail.md

  - prepend AS number in the AS_PATH attribute

-GoBGP's configuration file has two parts named DefinedSets and PolicyDefinitionList as its policy configuration.
+GoBGP's configuration file has two parts named DefinedSets and PolicyDefinitions as its policy configuration.

  - DefinedSets

- A single DefinedSets entry has prefix match that is named PrefixSetList and neighbor match part that is named NeighborSetList.
+ A single DefinedSets entry has prefix match that is named PrefixSets and neighbor match part that is named NeighborSets.
 It also has BgpDefinedSets, a subset of DefinedSets that defines conditions referring to BGP attributes such as aspath.
 This DefinedSets has a name and it's used to refer to DefinedSets items from outside.

- - PolicyDefinitionList
+ - PolicyDefinitions

- PolicyDefinitionList is a list of policy.
+ PolicyDefinitions has PolicyDefinitionList, it's a list of policy.
  A single element of PolicyDefinitionList has a statement part that combines conditions with an action.